The Braque Francais sometimes referred to as a French Pointer, is a Pyrenean class of dog.

 Braque Francais Pyrenean Puppies – Before You Buy…

 The Braque Francais is a very popular dog among hunting circles, and their good looks may attract a wide variety of dog owners who have no intention of using the dog as a hunting breed.

 If you’re just looking for a good-looking dog, this is not the choice for you.
-These dogs need to be in the open country and are also in very high demand which makes them hard to find.
+These dogs need to be in an open country and are also in very high demand which makes them hard to find.

 If you are willing to be put on a waiting list for this dog, however, you will end up with the best gun dog that you’ve ever owned.